pjazdzewski1990/TabsManager/README.md

 - navigate to tab
 - tab counter
 - identify the language
-- identify the topic
+- identify the topic [TODO]
 - find similar to this tab
-- aggregate tabs by content
+- aggregate tabs by content [TODO]

-### Tests
+### Running
+Run tests with:

-Run with: yarn node --experimental-vm-modules $(yarn bin jest)
+yarn node --experimental-vm-modules $(yarn bin jest)

+Run linter with:

+yarn run eslint --fix src